top of page

 Each orbital is represented by a square box and electrons are represented as arrows, one showing a spin-UP alignment and another a spin-DOWN alignment.
 So, a given box, or orbital, can contain no electrons, one or two.

 As you can see from the above diagram, things get out of sequence when the d3 orbitals are reached.
 This is because empty d3 orbitals correspond to a higher energy level than the s4 orbital.
 So, potassium's last electron skips all the d3 orbitals and plonks itself in the s4 orbital, which sits at a lower energy level as indicated in the inset to the above diagram.
 Calcium then fills the s4 orbital and the next element after calcium starts to populate the d3 levels, which now sit at a lower level to the s4 orbital.
+The next diagram shows how the process of filling the orbitals occurs up to the Nobel gas Krypton.

-Both diagrams, showing the sequence of orbital population up to krypton, are now available on the IMAGE WALL on the book's website.
+Both diagrams, showing the sequence of orbital population up to krypton, are now also available on the IMAGE WALL on the book's website.
 These are very informative representations and chapter 4 in Part 1 provides a good explanation of the populating of all the d3 orbitals to be filled at copper but only after depopulation and repopulation of the s4 lobe.

-To see the two diagrams, go to the web site www.modern-physics-journey.com and select IMAGE WALL from the main menu.
+go to the web site www.modern-physics-journey.com and select IMAGE WALL from the main menu.
 You'll find the diagrams on IMAGE WALL 3 and IMAGE WALL 4.

 More images will be added to the IMAGE WALL in the future, so keep an eye on the blog as any additions will be announced with a blog.